-Several factors can affect how long it takes State Farm to review your insurance claim.
+Several factors can affect how long it takes State Farm to settle your insurance claim.
 For some victims, the review process will be quick and completed within a few weeks.
-Others may need to wait three to six months before a decision is made.
+Others may need to wait three to six months before the company makes a decision.

-Unfortunately, it is common for insurers like State Farm to take advantage of claimants by delaying the processing of their claims.
-Generally, State Farm insurance adjusters may take longer to review a claim if the injury victim has not yet reached maximum medical improvement (MMI).
-This is partly because they may need to pay more on your claim if you have yet to recover fully.
+State Farm insurance adjusters may take longer to review a claim if the injury victim has not yet reached maximum medical improvement (MMI).
+They wait because they may need to pay more on your claim if you have not yet fully recovered.

-It may take longer for insurance adjusters to review your claim if you are receiving ongoing mental health counseling or physical or occupational therapy or may require additional treatment for your injuries.
-Other reasons State Farm could take longer to process your claim include the following:
+It may take longer for insurance adjusters to review your claim if you are receiving ongoing mental health counseling, physical or occupational therapy, or additional treatment for your injuries.
+State Farm could also take longer to process your claim depending on:

 - Whether multiple parties share liability